Newport Docks: Company structure: I

 Until 1882 there were two dock companies in Newport: the Newport Dock Company, which operated the Town Dock, and the Alexandra (Newport) Dock Company, which operated the Alexandra Dock.
-By Act of Parliament of 1882, they were amalgamated to form the Alexandra (Newport & South Wales) Docks and Railway Company (ANDR).
+By an act of Parliament of 1882, they were amalgamated to form the Alexandra (Newport and South Wales) Docks and Railway (ANDR).
 The Newport Dock Company received £150,000 as the purchase price.
 The Town Dock was now used for smaller vessels, and in time chiefly for the import trade, especially in timber.
 Larger cargoes were handled at the Alexandra Dock.

 The South Dock

-Under an Act of Parliament of 1882, the South Dock was authorised.
+Under an act of Parliament of 1882, the South Dock was authorised.
 It opened on 6 June 1893, and covered an area of nearly 20 acres; the former Alexandra Dock was renamed the North Dock.
 Even while the South Dock was being constructed, the tonnage using the North Dock increased by 750,000 tons.
 There was a South Lock which enabled larger vessels to enter direct from that end, nearer the Bristol Channel.
 The South Dock opened on 6 June 1893.

 It was already obvious that continued growth of business required further accommodation, and work was soon started on the South Dock Extension.
 This was opened in November 1907, and the Extension was further enlarged by 27 acres, that part opening on 14 July 1914.
 At the date of opening the new lock entrance for the South Dock Extension was 1,000 feet long and 100 feet in width, the largest lock in the world.

 Railway sidings

 In the nineteenth century and the first decades of the twentieth, the dominant means of land transport was by rail, and the dominant traffic flow was coal for export or coastal shipping.
-A huge extent of railway sidings was established at Newport to serve the docks; a considerable volume of loaded wagions were held awaiting the availability of a ship for onward transit.
+A huge extent of railway sidings was established at Newport to serve the docks; a considerable volume of loaded wagons were held awaiting the availability of a ship for onward transit.
 By 1908 there were over 100 miles of railway sidings at Newport Docks.
 In addition there were transit sheds, generally accommodating commodities that required to be stored under cover.

 The method of loading coal for export in the Alexandra Dock system was by hoists, in which loaded railway wagons are lifted from ground level, in order to tip the contents into the ships' holds.
 General cargoes were loaded and unloaded by hydraulic cranes, which had capacities from 3 to 30 tons.